 It's also one of few accommodations in Samaipata to have wi-fi at the moment (which is surprisingly quick).

-They don't have dorms, so solo backpackers will need to check out some other options, but for couples, groups and families looking for privacy, comfort and a relaxing stay, whilst staying only a few blocks from the town centre, Landhaus is an excellent option.
+They don't have dorms, so solo backpackers will need to check out some other options (see below), but for couples, groups and families looking for privacy, comfort and a relaxing stay, whilst staying only a few blocks from the town centre, Landhaus is an excellent option.
+Visit their website here or drop them an e-mail at email@example.com

 If you're coming from Cochabamba, you have two options.